Ivan1225/NameViz/README.md

   * Designed data structure for a name object and the tree that holds all the names.
 * Ivan Zhang
   * Research resource of accuracy of WordNet words bank.
-  * Using regex and WordNet to analysis each word in a name to check if the word match correct pattern of Java naming convention.
+  * Using regex and WordNet to lexically analysis each word in a name to check if the word match correct pattern of Java naming convention.
   * Test with different name and name type combinations.
   * Combine outlier result to output.